sukhik/fybr/src/pages/blog/post9/index.md

 7am - Cat keeps me awake.

 2pm - I put my book down I'm ready to meditate.
 I end up sleeping til it's dark and stay up til 4am doing stuff.
+Or did I do nothing?

 Daily Total: $0

 Day Seven.

 11am - I wake up, meditate, my friend calls and we spend the afternoon together on the phone.
-After, I bust into Codeacademy.
-I'm having second thoughts on the interactivity of delivery...don't have the attention span...visit the documentation sites for everything instead.
-I think I learn much more by reading than from watching or interacting.
+Next, I bust into Codeacademy.
+I'm having second thoughts on the interactivity...I don't have the attention span...I visit the documentation sites for everything instead.
+I learn much more by reading than from watching or trying to follow along with stuff.

-3pm - Restore with yoga.
+3pm - Restore with restorative yoga.
 My body needs me.
+I notice my funds are transferring around so I just check out what's going on in all of my accounts for a while.

-4:00pm - Sister comes over and we're all kicking it.
+5:00pm - Sister comes over and we're all kicking it.
+Her baby Jelly is due in one week!
+I got that baby so many gifts already.
+After a while, I have a snack with tea, return to reading and end up watching computer science lectures.

 Daily Total: $0